- ¼ small pkgfresh thyme

 - 1Wash and dry the fresh produce.

-⅛ tsp thyme ½ tsp salt ⅛ tsp black pepper 1 ½ tsp butter, unsalted
+1 tsp salt ¼ tsp black pepper 1 ½ tsp butter, unsalted

-- 8Bring water to a boil, reduce heat to medium-high, water should remain at a low boil for the entire cooking process.
-Ensure pasta is mostly submerged in cooking liquid while cooking.
+- 9Ensure pasta is mostly submerged in cooking liquid while cooking.
 Stirring frequently, simmer, uncovered, until pasta is cooked through, vegetables have softened and liquid has reduced.
 About 8-10 minutes.

-2 oz Parmesan cheese
+4 oz Parmesan cheese

-- 10Stir in heavy cream and Parmesan.
-Garnish with reserved green onions.
+- 12Return pasta and veggies to the pot.
+Stir in heavy cream and Parmesan.
 Serve immediately.
 Enjoy!

-2 fl oz heavy cream
+2 fl oz (¼ cup) heavy cream